timvisee/ffsend/README.md

 This will be something added in a later release.

 ### Binary for each subcommand: `ffput`, `ffget`
-`ffsend` supports having a separate binaries for a single subcommands, such as having `ffput` and `ffget` just for to upload and download using `ffsend`.
+`ffsend` supports having a separate binaries for single subcommands, such as having `ffput` and `ffget` just for to upload and download using `ffsend`.
 This allows simple and direct commands like:
 ```bash